microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraPolicy.md

 This command updates display name of the specified policy in Microsoft Entra ID.

+- `-Id` - Specifies the ID of the policy for which you want to set values.
+In this example, `aaaaaaaa-0000-1111-2222-bbbbbbbbbbbb` represents the ID of the policy.

+- `DisplayName` - Specifies the display name.

 ### Example 2: Update a policy definition

 ```powershell